loreanvictor/quel/README.md

 const div$ = document.querySelector('div')

-// 👇 this is a source of change, as value of the input changes const input = from(document.querySelector('textarea'))
+// 👇 encapsulate the value of the input const input = from(document.querySelector('textarea'))

-// 👇 these are computed values based on that source const chars = $ => $(input)?.length ??
+// 👇 compute some other values based on that (changing) value const chars = $ => $(input)?.length ??
 0
 const words = $ => $(input)?.split(' ').length ??
 0

-// 👇 this is a side effect executed when the computed values change observe($ => div$.textContent = `${$(chars)} chars, ${$(words)} words`)
+// 👇 use the calculated value in a side-effect observe($ => div$.textContent = `${$(chars)} chars, ${$(words)} words`)
 ```